-Have you ever purchased an Android phone, and found that while the phone itself is great, there are a few problems with it because the manufacturer of the phone has plastered its own branding everywhere, even down to locking the browser’s home page to a page with their own information on it.
+Have you ever purchased an Android phone, and found that while the phone itself is excellent, there are a few problems with it because the manufacturer of the phone has plastered its branding everywhere, even down to locking the browser’s home page to a page with their information on it.
 Things like that can significantly hinder your experience as a user.
 The good news is that there are workarounds if you’re savvy enough!

-If you cannot find a way of changing the homepage of the default browser in your Android smartphone, then you might need to go under the hood a little bit and find other ways of changing it.
+If you cannot find a way of changing the homepage of the default browser on your Android smartphone, then you might need to go under the hood a little bit and find other ways of changing it.

 What Is content://com.android.browser.home/